 The Negatives of Negative Thinking

-Recovery will have its good and bad days, but you have to look for the silver lining wherever you can.
+Recovery will have its good and bad days, but you have to look for the silver lining wherever you can to stay positive in the face of recovery.
 This means conquering one day at a time, and when the day is over, never look back.
 A negative thought can set you back quickly and place you at risk of relapse.
 If my teacher had frowned upon my frog picture, I would have given up.
 That negative experience would have ruined the chance of many wonderful future memories.
 Negative moments will come and go, but don’t feed them or they will grow.

 - Negative thoughts can damage growth.